Michal Šulla: Early career

+Slovan Bratislava

+Thanks to his positive performances in the Senica jersey, he earned a transfer to ŠK Slovan Bratislava in 2018, with the club paying 200 thousand euros for him. Šulla won five titles with the club.

+Later career

+On 28 September 2023, he signed for FC Spartak Trnava, but he did not play a single match in their jersey.

+On 12 September 2024, it was announced that Šulla would be joining 3.
+Liga club FK Inter Bratislava.

 International career

 Šulla was called up for two unofficial friendly fixtures in January 2017.
 He made his debut on 8 January 2017 against Uganda, conceding two goals in the first half - by Moses Oloya (6th minute) and Farouk Miya (14th minute).
 Slovakia went on to lose 1–3. Šulla did not play in the 0–6 loss against Sweden later that week.

 He earned another cap in the final match of the 2018 King's Cup, on 25 March 2018, in a 3–2 victory over Thailand, despite being benched in the 2–1 semi-final victory over UAE three days earlier.
 In the 42nd minute Šulla conceded a controversial goal; an attempted pass to Róbert Mazáň went straight to the foot of Teerasil Dangda, who found Jakkaphan Kaewprom, who enjoyed a de facto empty net to score to - 2–1.